saunders-lab/growth_curve_fittr/README.md

 1.  **[Growth Curve FittR on
     shinyapps.io](https://saunders-lab.shinyapps.io/growth_curve_fittR/)**

-*This is the easiest option.
+*This is the easiest browser option.
 The app will load quickly, but due to limits on the number of users it may not always be accessible.*

 2.  **[Growth Curve FittR on MyBinder](https://mybinder.org/v2/gh/saunders-lab/growth_curve_fittr/main?urlpath=shiny/growth_curve_fittR_app.Rmd)**

-*This provides a backup option that is equivalent to the first, but will load more slowly.*
+*This provides a backup browser option that is equivalent to the first, but will load more slowly.*

 3.  **Download this repo and run Growth Curve FittR on your own computer**